-Strategy A: Create an Affordable Housing Committee of the Growth Management Planning Council (GMPC)
+Strategy A: Create a standing committee of the Growth Management Planning Council (GMPC) dedicated to affordable housing

 The Committee will serve as a regional advisory body with the goal of advocating and assessing progress toward implementation of the Action Plan.
 It will function as a point of coordination and accountability for affordable housing efforts across King County.